willmorrison1/daRt/README.md

 ```

 Explore the output of this to check we happy to continue and load the
-data. daRt::getFiles is essentially a ‘dry-run’ of the data extraction
+data. `getFiles()` is essentially a ‘dry-run’ of the data extraction

 ``` r
 files(simFiles)